mrektor/HDA_speechCommand/README.md

  - Dataset and Feature Dumper contains the routine for downloading the dataset, process it and save the used variable for Processing notebook
  - Processing is the plain notebook with data selection

+In the dependencies folder there are two .py files:
+ - functions.py where there are all the function used in the code
+ - models.py where there are all the model used in the code

 In the CompiledNotebook folder is possible to find pre-run notebook with confusion matrices.

 More code is in: